serginc21/alphabacktest/README.md

     mStrategy()

 ```
-As seen, the usage is pretty straightforward, and does not require a huge effort for the user to import and/or work with it, being a smooth process and giving freedom to apply any strategy, from those based on technical indicators to machine learning, going through many different tools.
+As seen, the usage is pretty straightforward, and does not require a huge effort for the user to import and/or work with it, being a smooth process and giving freedom to apply any strategy, from those based on technical indicators to AI, going through many different tools.

 Regarding the data source (explained at Usage), getting the proper data is sometimes rather difficult, especially when one is looking for tight timeframes (1m,5m,15m...).
 This data is not usually free, so this module gives the chance to either get the data from Yahoo Finance or from a csv file that the user can have in their local memory from a purchase or own harvest.

 For backtesting, one of the critical parameters is the time it takes for the system to complete the backtest, especially when there are a lot of data points to go through.
 This highly affects to those studies that aim at assessing long periods with low timeframes.
-This package has been optimised in order to follow a chronological flow while maintaining a high execution speed.
+This package has been optimised in order to follow a chronological order while maintaining a high execution speed.
 The average time of a loop execution is 0.004s with a simple strategy.
 Therefore, if there are over 400000 points, the backtesting can be very slow (over 20m).

 ## Installation ##

-You can fins all releases in [PyPI](https://pypi.org/project/alphabacktest/).
+You can find all releases in [PyPI](https://pypi.org/project/alphabacktest/).

 ```$ pip install alphabacktest```

 ### Requirements ###

-- Python 3.8.5+
+- Python 3.6+

 ### Dependencies ###

-As some of the features provided by the module are meant to be optional, **the installation of alphabacktest does not depend** on the following modules.
+As some of the features provided by the module are meant to be optional, **the installation of alphabacktest does not imply the collection** of TA-lib, dash nor pandas-datareader.
+Therefore, the package comes without these modules, which need to be installed by the user.

 - **TA-lib**.
-As there are sometimes difficulties when installing this module, there is an option for the backtest not to calculate any technical indicator (as all are based on TA-lib), so in that case you don't necessarily need to have it installed.
-In case you want to enable the calculation of technical indicators, you can find the module [here](https://github.com/mrjbq7/ta-lib).
+As there are sometimes difficulties when installing this module depending on the OS and IDE configuration, there is an option for the backtesting engine not to calculate any technical indicator (as all are based on TA-lib), so in that case you don't necessarily need to have it installed.
+In case you want to enable the calculation of technical indicators, you will indeed need the module you can find [here](https://github.com/mrjbq7/ta-lib).
-- **Dash**. alphabacktest uses dash in order to plot and display the results.
+- **Dash**. alphabacktest uses dash to plot and display the results.
 However, this option can also be desactivated.
-In case you want it, you can find it [here](https://dash.plotly.com/installation).
+In case you do want it, you can find it [here](https://dash.plotly.com/installation).
 - **Pandas datareader**.
 This module allows the program to import data from Yahoo Finance, you can find how to install it [here](https://github.com/pydata/pandas-datareader).

 ## Usage ##